pe9ghz/LWRP-xnode-matrix-controller/README.md

-Based on the Livewire Routing protocol client written by Anthony Eden available on Github: https://github.com/anthonyeden/Livewire-Routing-Protocol-Client you need to copy these files to the same location where the xnode-matrix-control.pyw resides.
+Based on the Livewire Routing protocol client written by Anthony Eden available on Github: https://github.com/anthonyeden/Livewire-Routing-Protocol-Client you need to copy the 2 .py files from this project to the same location where the xnode-matrix-control.pyw resides.

 Disclaimer:
 Do not use on LIVE On Air equipment without first testing it.
 A single button click can make your station silent.